Dalian: British, Russian, and Japanese occupations

 The British briefly occupied Qingniwa during the Second Opium War in 1858, but returned it to Chinese (Qing) control in 1860.
 Port Arthur at the tip of the Liaodong Peninsula took its English name from Royal Navy Lieutenant William Arthur, though the area's Chinese name had always been Lüshun.
-Although China heavily fortified the area, in which it allowed trade with foreigners, in the First Sino-Japanese War Japan swiftly overcame those defenses occupied Dalian.
-In April 1895 China conceded defeat in the First Sino-Japanese War, ceding Liaodong Peninsula, Taiwan and Penghu, and making many other concessions in the Treaty of Shimonoseki (17 April 1895).
+Although China heavily fortified the area, which it allowed trade with foreigners, in the First Sino-Japanese War Japan swiftly overcame those defenses and occupied Dalian.
+In April 1895, China conceded defeat in the First Sino-Japanese War, ceding Liaodong Peninsula, Taiwan, and Penghu, and making many other concessions in the Treaty of Shimonoseki (17 April 1895).

-In the Triple Intervention of 23 April 1895, Russia, France and Germany forced Japan to return the Liaodong Peninsula to China, despite the treaty's terms; instead the Russian Tsarist regime coerced a lease of the peninsula from China in 1898.
+In the Triple Intervention of 23 April 1895, Russia, France, and Germany forced Japan to return the Liaodong Peninsula to China, despite the treaty's terms; instead, the Russian Tsarist regime coerced a lease of the peninsula from China in 1898.
 Russia had a particular interest in the region of the peninsula as one of the few areas in the region that had the potential to develop ice-free ports.
 The Russians built a modern commercial port city, which they wanted to become the Paris of the Far East, and called it Dal'niy (Дальний).
 Linked by 1902 with the Trans-Siberian Railway via the branch line Chinese Eastern Railway through Harbin, Dal'niy became Russia's primary port-city in Asia while also serving Western traders.
 Russia signed the Pavlov Agreement (1898) with China, which granted Russia a 25-year lease on Dalian and Lüshun and exclusive right to build a branch of the Chinese Eastern Railway—what would become from 1905 the Japanese-operated South Manchurian Railway.
 Russia spent more than 10 million golden rubles (equivalent to 11.5 billion of today's rubles) building the new ice-free port city.